OhiaJanny/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Use `mkdir -m 751 my_dir` to creates a directory called my_dir with permissions 751 in the working directory

 Use `chgrp school hello` script that changes group owner to school for the file hello

+Use `chown vicent:staff *` to write a script that changes the owner to vicent and the group owner staff for all the files and directories in the working directory